IndigoUnited/js-events-emitter/README.md

 The tests are built on top of [mocha](http://visionmedia.github.com/mocha/) test framework and the [expect.js](https://github.com/LearnBoost/expect.js) assert library.

-Be sure to pull out the dependencies with `npm install` and `bower install`.
+First run `npm install` and `bower install` to install all the tools needed.
+Then simply open the `test/tester.html` file in the browser.

 ### Run in node ###